 If you are looking for information about application deadlines or information about the start and end dates of the semester and other important semester dates, please see the above links to the academic calendar for the semester in question.
 The academic calendar also contains information about the timing of the exam periods etc.

 You can access our course list via the links "Undergraduate courses" and "Graduate courses".
 These courses are offered to all exchange students and freemovers.
+Please note, however, that CBS' MBA courses are not available to exchange students due to differences in the core structure of the programmes.
 Generally, spring semester courses are announced on the web during October whereas autumn semester courses are announced during April.
-Until then, you can be inspired by the course selection from the previous spring or autumn semester.
-There are always a few changes in our course offerings from one year to the next but normally the majority of the courses are repeated.
+Until then, you may be inspired by the course selection from the previous spring or autumn semester.
+There are always a few changes in our course offerings from one year to the next, but normally the majority of the courses are repeated.

 English proficiency requirements

 Both exchange students and freemovers are required to submit valid proof of English proficiency to CBS before the application deadline.
 For more information, please see the pdf file in the right hand box called "FAQ - English proficiency".
 Also, please see the below mentioned outline of the tests that we accept as valid proof and see the list of student categories that are exempt from these requirements.
 The following tests are the only ones we accept: